InnerSourceCommons/InnerSourcePatterns/pattern-categorization/README.md

 markmap innersource-program-mind-map.md
 ```

+Once this is done please replace `book/innersource-program-mind-map.png` with an updated version of this mind map.

 ## Future Ideas for Categorization

 We have some other ideas for categories by which the InnerSource Patterns could be grouped.